The U.S. and his family say Amir Mirzaei Hekmati is falsely accused of spying

 According to Fars, Hekmati told a judge Tuesday that he worked for the CIA and that he was to get paid for delivering information to Iran’s intelligence ministry.

-He also told the judge he felt he had been duped and that he had planned on not returning to the United States, Fars reported.
+He also told the judge that he felt he had been duped and that he had planned on not returning to the United States and instead living in Iran, Fars reported.

 Hekmati’s mother called the reported admission “totally false.”